-Kolster has upcoming a solo exhibitions at the Telfair Museums in Savannah Georgia, the Brooks School in North Andover Massachusetts, and the Herndon Arts Center just outside Washington DC.
-In recent years he has mounted solo exhibitions at The American University of Paris, Schroeder Romero & Shredder Gallery in New York City; the Bowdoin College Museum of Art in Maine; Page Bond Gallery in Richmond, VA; 621 Gallery in Tallahassee, FL; the College of Southern Maryland; SRO Gallery at Texas Tech in Lubbock; and Space Gallery and PhoPa Gallery in Portland, Maine.
-Loupe, the Journal of the Photographic Resource Center at Boston University and Memorious published portfolios of his river photographs in 2013.
+Kolster most recent a solo exhibition was at the University of New England from October, 2022 to January, 2023, Home and Other Realms.
+Other solo exhibitions in the past few years have been mounted at the Telfair Museums in Savannah Georgia, The American University of Paris, Schroeder Romero & Shredder Gallery in New York City; the Bowdoin College Museum of Art in Maine; Page Bond Gallery in Richmond, VA; 621 Gallery in Tallahassee, FL; the College of Southern Maryland; SRO Gallery at Texas Tech in Lubbock; and Space Gallery and PhoPa Gallery in Portland, Maine.

 He was born in Milwaukee, Wisconsin, and has lived in Rochester, New York; Rio de Janeiro, Brazil; Boston, Massachusetts; and San Francisco, California.
 He holds a BA in American Studies from Williams College, an MFA from the Massachusetts College of Art, and a certificate from the full-time Documentary Photography program at the International Center of Photography in New York City.

 - Documentary Certificate, International Center of Photography,1989

 - MFA, Photography, Massachusetts College of Art and Design, 1992